-Obituary: Seattle civil-rights leader Rev. McKinney, 91, worked for equality nationwide
+Seattle civil-rights leader Rev. Dr. Samuel B. McKinney dies at 91

 Over the years, Dr. McKinney served on boards and commissions of many organizations, including the Meredith Mathews East Madison YMCA, the Fred Hutchinson Cancer Research Center, and the former Washington Mutual Savings Bank.

-He also was the first African American president of the Church Council of Greater Seattle.
+He also was the first African-American president of the Church Council of Greater Seattle.

 Although racial inequities persist, Dr. McKinney, in a 1993 interview with The Seattle Times, noted progress in some fundamental areas.

-“I’ve seen Seattle grow up and mature and see itself in a different way,” he told Times Editorial Columnist Don Williamson.
+“I’ve seen Seattle grow up and mature and see itself in a different way,” he told Times editorial columnist Don Williamson.
 “I’ve tried to be associated with helping, and would like to believe Seattle is a better, more-livable place because I’ve been here.”

 Dr. McKinney is survived by two daughters: Dr. Lora-Ellen McKinney and Rhoda McKinney-Jones.
 Services have yet to be arranged.